amroczeK/pokemon-nestjs-ts/README.md

 - Implementation and usage of open source API gateway proxying traffic to services within Docker network.
 [Kong API Gateway](https://docs.konghq.com/gateway/latest/)
 - Secure the client (Swagger UI), preventing unauthenticated requests to backend API's using Kong, Keycloak and OpenID Connect (OIDC).

+NOTE: This personal project was rushed as a learning/upskilling exercise and is not production quality.

 #### Todo implementations:

 - Authorization/Role-based access control to determine what users can do.